Eleonore Baur: Post-war trial

 Baur was first arrested on war crimes charges in May 1945 but shortly thereafter released due to insufficient evidence.
 However, the Americans re-arrested her in July 1945.
 In August 1949, an investigation was initiated against her for aiding and abetting murder.
 Regardless of this, a second charge was brought against them under the “Law for Liberation from National Socialism and Militarism” as part of the denazification process.
 Baur then appeared before a denazification court in Munich in September 1949.

 The witnesses' testimonies about Baur in the trial were somewhat contradictory.
 While the majority of witnesses described her character as unpredictable, moody and hysterical, some, on the other hand, called her "our angel in hopeless hours" and "a rare noble and kind woman".
 She is said to have intervened several times when prisoners were being mistreated.
 In 1943 she was temporarily banned from camp because she allegedly wanted to smuggle letters from prisoners out of the concentration camp.
 At Christmas she made little presents to political prisoners, which they even called "Pia-Packerl."

 By the court, Baur was categorised as a major criminal, sentenced to ten years at Rebdorf labour camp, which was the harshest punishment in the denazification law, as well as the loss of her civil rights and had her personal property confiscated, except for a remaining amount of 1,000 DM.

 She appealed and the court reduced the sentence to eight years in 1951.
 However, she had been already released from prison in 1950 for health reasons.
 Investigations by the Munich public prosecutor's office were discontinued due to a lack of evidence.

 Baur applied for a pension and compensation in 1955 (from the files it is unclear whether this was granted).
 However, she regained her villa in Oberhaching, where she died aged 95 in 1981.
-Until her death she held contact to other National Socialists.
+Until her death she was in contact with other National Socialists.